bluegenes/2022-paper-protein-kmers/manuscript.md

 These paths include genome comparisons across 40 phyla (36 Bacteria, 4 Archaea), covering roughly a quarter of the 169 phyla (149 Bacteria, 20 Archaea) in GTDB release rs202.
 While paths are limited to taxonomies with at least two GTDB representative genomes for each taxonomic rank, these paths provide a rich resource for comparisons at increasing evolutionary distances.

 ### Protein k-mers facilitate alignment-free comparisons at increased evolutionary distances

 We begin by assessing standard k-mer comparisons across the 6 comparisons (each genome compared with the anchor genome) within each of 4095 evolutionary paths.
 We estimate Jaccard Index (number of k-mers shared between two samples divided by the total number of k-mers across both samples) from FracMinHash sketches.
-When plotted by the rank of the lowest common ancestor, the dynamic range of Jaccard values is clearly much larger for protein k-mer comparisons.
+When plotted by the rank of the lowest common ancestor, the dynamic range of Jaccard values is much larger for protein k-mer comparisons.
-While DNA k-mers can provide resolution at the genus level, log-transformed jaccard values for protein k-mers continue to decrease, providing resolution for comparisons even between genome in different phyla.
-We obtained similar results when comparing all dataset k-mers, suggesting FracMinHash sketching does not greatly impact these results (_Supplemental Figure XX_).
+While DNA k-mers can provide resolution at the genus level, log-transformed jaccard values for protein k-mers continue to decrease, providing resolution for comparisons even between genomes in different phyla.
+We obtained similar results when comparing all available k-mers, suggesting FracMinHash sketching does not impact these results (_Supplemental Figure XX_).

 ![**Protein k-mers are shared at higher taxonomic ranks** Default scaled values 1000, 200](images/gtdb-rs202.evolpaths.alphacompare.jaccard.logscale.boxenplot.png)

+**Question: Would a pair of heatmaps be better here?
+Or is there a better way to visualize this?**

 ### Distance estimation from FracMinHash sketch comparisons

 Jaccard and Containment of DNA k-mers can be transformed into an estimate of the Average Nucleotide identity between genomes [cite Ondov Mash, Koslicki k-mer paper, koslicki scaled mh paper].
 Recently, equations have been developed for FracMinHash that account for the nonindependence of mutated k-mers [@doi:10.1101/2022.01.11.475870].
 Here we apply the FracMinHash distance estimation to protein k-mer comparisons to obtain an alignment-free estimate of Amino Acid Identity [@doi:10.1101/2022.01.11.475870].
-In addition to k-mer based FracMinHash AAI, we also conducted alignment-based AAI methods for each comparison.
+We conduct these with all k-mers and using FracMinHash sketches using a default fractional scaling of 1/200 k-mers.
+In addition to these k-mer based AAI estimates, we also conducted alignment-based AAI methods for each comparison.
-_We focus on AAI programs that can be run via the command line, and include  CompareM (DIAMOND), EzAAIm (MMSeqs2), and EzAAIb (BLAST), each of which use a different aligment algorithm, DIAMOND, MMSeqs2, and BLAST respectively.
-As BLAST-based is the gold-standard method, we compare all AAI values the BLAST AAI values._ Note that FracMinHash sketches enable estimation of the Containment Index in addition to the more commonly used Jaccard Index.
-Unlike Jaccard comparisons, which estimate the similarity between sets, Containment estimates are relative to each individual set.
-When one set is highly trusted, such as a reference genome or proteome, the containment relative to that set may be most informative.
-When both proteomes are equally trusted, the directional containment can be averaged, as done for BLAST-based AAI(CITE?), which often differ depending on mapping direction.
+We include alignment comparisons with methods that leverage three different homology detection and alignment algorithms: _EzAAIb (BLAST)_, EzAAIm (MMSeqs2), and CompareM (DIAMOND). _As BLAST-based alignment remains the gold-standard method, we compare all AAI values the BLAST AAI values._
+Note that FracMinHash sketches enable estimation of the Containment Index in addition to the more commonly used Jaccard Index.
+Unlike Jaccard comparisons, which estimate the similarity between sets, containment estimates are relative to each individual set.
+When both proteomes are equally trusted, the directional containment can be averaged, as done for BLAST-based AAI's(CITE?), which can differ depending on the direction of alignment.
+In contrast, when one set is highly trusted, such as a reference genome or proteome, the containment relative to that set may be most informative.
 FracMinHash AAI values produced by Jaccard and Containment (here, average containment) methods are very similar.

 ![**FracMinHash AAI vs CompareM** Scaled 200](images/gtdb-rs202.evolpaths.AAIcompare-compareM.scaled200.k7.jac.png){#fig:evolpathsAAIvsCompareM height=4in}